 Everyone onsite must adhere to current government advice in regards to the wearing of PPE.

-Fitted Face Coverings: from 11.59pm 26 February 2021, it is no longer mandatory to wear a suitable fitted face covering in most indoor settings.
-However, a suitable fitted face covering must be carried at all times and worn when physical distancing is difficult to maintain.
+Fitted Face Coverings: please note from 11.59pm Thursday 24 June 2021, a suitable fitted face covering must be worn indoors at all times unless eating and drinking.
+In all other environments, a suitable fitted face covering must be carried at all times and worn when physical distancing becomes difficult to maintain.